 Whatever the goal of your online contest it does not have to be expensive to implement.
 It can be as a simple form designed on your website that you then promote on social networks.
 Of course, it will cost you more to design a Facebook App contest, a more complex form where participants submit content, or for advanced viral features.

-All you need are a few prizes such as gift cards, valuable items or a cash prices in the hundreds of dollars to engage customers and fans into entering the contest.
+All you need are a few prizes such as gift cards, valuable items or a cash prize in the hundreds of dollars to engage customers and fans into entering the contest.